 The REST Build API provides programmatic support for creating, submitting and managing Streams builds.
 You can use the REST Build API from any application that can establish an HTTPS connection to the server that is running the build service.
-The current support includes only methods for managing toolkits in the build service.
+The current support includes methods for managing toolkits in the build service and for retrieving base images for Edge image builds.